Palfore/OSRSmath/README.md

 ### 3. Documentation

 Coherent and comprehensive documentation doesn't really exist regarding the math behind osrs.
 This project provides a [document](https://github.com/Palfore/OSRSmath/osrsmath/docs/latex/main.pdf) that attempts to fill this gap.
+It also documents its source code, which can be viewed by downloading the source and navigating to `osrsmath/docs/html/osrsmath/index.html`.
+In future, it would be nice to host this online.

 ## Installing
 There are two methods.
 The **User** method is the easiest - but if it doesn't work please let me know and you can use the **Developer** instructions instead, which should still be easy to follow.

 ### User
-This has been tested on:
-	`Ubuntu 20.04` (using [wsl1](https://docs.microsoft.com/en-us/windows/wsl/about) on windows),
-	`MacOS` (Catalina 15.15.5),
-	`Windows 10` (v1909)

-Navigate to [FILL IN THIS LINK] and download the executables.
+Navigate to [GitHub releases](https://github.com/Palfore/OSRSmath/releases) and download the latest version.

 ### Developer
-Open a terminal/command prompt.
+1. Open a terminal/command prompt.
-Make sure you have `python3.6+` installed (type `python --version`) Make sure `pip3` is installed (type `pip3 --version`).
+2. Make sure you have `python3.6+` installed (type `python --version`)
+3. Make sure `pip3` is installed (type `pip3 --version`).
-Update pip `pip3 install --upgrade pip`
+4. Update pip `pip3 install --upgrade pip`
-Update setuptools `pip3 install --upgrade setuptools`
+5. Update setuptools `pip3 install --upgrade setuptools`

 To install the apps, or to use as a library:
-	`pip3 install osrsmath`
+1. `pip3 install osrsmath`

 To develop the code:
-	Download the github source code, unzip it and place it anywhere.
+1. Download the github source code, unzip it and place it anywhere.
-	Open a terminal in that directory (which contains setup.py).
+2. Open a terminal in that directory (which contains setup.py).
-	Run `pip3 install -e .`
+3. Run `pip3 install -e .`

 Run the desired application with: `python3 -m osrsmath.apps.[app_name].main`.
 Linux may require `sudo apt-get install python3-pyqt5`

+These installation methods have been tested on:
+	`Ubuntu 20.04` (using [wsl1](https://docs.microsoft.com/en-us/windows/wsl/about) on windows),
+	`MacOS` (Catalina 15.15.5),
+	and
+	`Windows 10` (v1909)

 ## Developing
 ### Packaging: